 Baked Bread & Provolone

-In Bernalda, a town in Basilicata best known as the ancestral village of Francis Ford Coppola, there are many ancient bread traditions.
+In Bernalda, a town in Basilicata, there are many ancient bread traditions.
 The town isn’t far from the durum wheat fields of the Murgia plateau and the famous bread towns Matera and Altamura.
 One of the town’s classic dishes is ’u pan’ cuott’ (Bernaldese dialect for pane cotto, “cooked bread”).
 Families would bake stale slices of Bernalda’s enormous 3-kilogram loaves with whatever food scraps they could find, resulting in a savory, delicious bread casserole bound by gooey bits of melted provolone.
 Use the crustiest durum bread you can find or bake.

 ’U PA N ’ CUOTT’ (BAKED BREAD AND PROVOLONE)

 - 1 lb day-old durum wheat bread (I like Matera-style;), torn into bite-size pieces